 “Look out!”
 Agnis yelled, she gazed up and saw that the Behemoth was stumbling around as if he was drunk.

-The Behemoth was completely covered in flames from head to toe.
-Even still, he didn’t seem to be as effected with the flames as Zero thought.
-Instead, he was now a walking ball of fire that made fighting against him that much difficult.
+The Behemoth was covered in flames from head to toe.
+Even still, he didn’t seem to be as affected by the flames as Zero thought.
+Instead, he was now a walking ball of fire that made fighting against him that much more difficult.

 Another terrifying roar echoed out of the Behemoth’s mouth, but thankfully, the number of status ailments wasn’t as bad as before.
-Regardless of the strength, their location made such an attack much worse on their overall force than otherwise.
-The cave amplified the sound, while when they were outside it dispersed.
-The majority of the people were hit with fear and stunning effect, and even Zero was washed with it’s power.
+Regardless of their strength, their location made such an attack much worse on their overall force.
+The cave amplified the sound, while when they were outside, it dispersed.
+The majority of the people were hit with fear and stunning effect, and even Zero was washed with its power.

 With each pounding of its feet, it thrashed in anger.
 The ground cracked open, making a large number of elven soldiers fall in.
 Zero scrambled to get a better footing as the ground broke under him.
 He started to slip into the crevice.

 “Zero!”
-Zeraph,who was firing arrows, had to shift his weight and grab onto Zero’s spine.
+Zeraph, firing arrows, had to shift his weight and grab onto Zero’s spine.
 “Jump to the other side!”

-Zero saw what Zeraph was telling him to do, pushing off from the falling rock, he sprung forward and latched on the wall.
+Zero saw what Zeraph was telling him to do; pushing off from the falling rock, he sprung forward and latched on the wall.
 With great difficulties, he pulled himself up as best as he could.
-With all the extra weight from those on his back, Zero could feel that he was unbalanced.
-He gritted his teeth as he dug in deeper to stop himself from slipping and falling.
+With all the extra weight from those on his back, Zero could feel unbalanced.
+He gritted his teeth as he dug deeper to stop himself from slipping and falling.

 “Gah!”
 Agnis squeaked in alarm, holding on tightly.
 “Don’t drop us!”

 Zero had to hop and jump around, not to get pulled back down into the open cracks.
-It wasn’t easy, especially because Behemoth kept smashing its feet into the ground over and over again, creating more.
+It wasn’t easy, especially because Behemoth kept repeatedly smashing its feet into the ground, creating more.

-Already, half of the elven army and a third of the players were dead.
-The Behemoth was quickly eradicating everyone without giving anyone the chance to stop it.
-A blast of powerful earth magic ripped the ground apart even further as large tree roots sprouted out from the ground and raced towards the remaining people.
+Half of the elven army and a third of the players were dead.
+The Behemoth was quickly eradicating everyone without giving anyone a chance to stop it.
+Then, a blast of powerful earth magic ripped the ground apart further as large tree roots sprouted out from the ground and raced toward the remaining people.

-Agnis and Zeraph were busy hacking back at the roots as they tried to snap around them and Zero.
-It was a certainty, anyone who was dragged down into that pitch, black darkness that lay just below the roots faced a fate worse than death.
-Even worse, the majority of that earth magic was aimed specifically at Zero, Sekka, and Valiant in the hopes of putting them down.
+Agnes and Zeraph were hacking back at the roots as they tried to snap around them and Zero.
+Undoubtedly, anyone dragged down into that pitch, black darkness that lay just below the roots faced a fate worse than death.
+Even worse, most of that earth magic was explicitly aimed at Zero, Sekka, and Valiant in the hopes of putting them down.